Fo Tan

 Fo Tan (火炭) is an area of Sha Tin District, New Territories, Hong Kong.
 It was developed as a light industrial area, but this activity has declined markedly in recent years.
 There are residential areas to the east, alongside the MTR line, and in the foothills to the west.

 Etymology

 Fo Tan is located around a river, the Fo Tan Nullah.
 Historically, a beach was revealed when the water receded.
 The area thus became known as "river beach" (河灘).
 In Hakka, this was pronounced "Fo Tan".
 It was later mistakenly called "Fire Beach" (火灘) due to similarities in pronunciation.
 This has further changed into "Fire Charcoal" (火炭) which is in current use, again due to similarities in pronunciation.

 Location

-North East South West To the south is Sha Tin New Town, with the small community of Wo Che in between.
+To the south is Sha Tin New Town, with the small community of Wo Che in between.
 To the north is Kau To and the Chinese University of Hong Kong (CUHK).
 Nearby to the east is Sha Tin Racecourse while across the Shing Mun River is City One Shatin.